 Trapped within a deep coma, Professor Ayumu Tsuburaya struggles to regain his memory of the events that led to his condition.
 Searching his inner mind for answers, the beings that make up the fabric of his personality begin to emerge, locked in conflict.
 As the Tournament of the Mind begins, will Ayumu's mind regain order, or will it remain forever lost in chaos?

-Konsui Fighter is a traditional 2D fighting game for Android-based mobile devices created from the ground up by Kansas City based game developer Circean Studios.
-Konsui Fighter features all original hand-drawn artwork and animation from acclaimed artist Jas Carpenter.
+Konsui Fighter is a hand-drawn fighting game designed from the ground up for mobile devices by Kansas City based game developer Circean Studios.
+Konsui Fighter features original hand-drawn artwork and animation from acclaimed artist Jas Carpenter.
 The story, game design, engine, code, and original soundtrack are produced by lead director Shayne Helms.
 Graphics and network subsystems, custom tools, and story engine are provided by developer Sean Cornett.
 Character frame colorization is provided by digital artists Leah Faulkner and Michelle Thomas.
 Press and marketing for Circean Studios managed by PR lead Logan Jensen.